RNAstructure logo

 orega and orega-cuda

-orega evolves an input sequence to increase end-to-end distance using a genetic algorithm.
+orega evolves an input sequence to increase end-to-end distance by avoiding base pairing using a genetic algorithm.
 Only nucleotides in a specified segment are mutated.

 USAGE: orega <input file> <start> <length> <output file> [options]